Nationwide Nearly $800 Million is Being Invested in Critical Infrastructure to Combat Climate Change Across Rural America

 “People in rural America are experiencing the impacts of climate change in many ways.
 This includes more severe droughts, more frequent wildfires, and more destructive and life-threatening storms,” Vilsack said.
 “When we invest in infrastructure in rural communities, we are investing in our planet, and we’re also investing in the peace of mind families will have when kids are drinking clean and safe tap water in their homes.
 USDA is proud to celebrate Earth Day and the many ways we are addressing climate change and investing in locally-driven solutions to bring safe water and renewable energy to people in rural areas everywhere.”

+Today, USDA Rural Development is taking several actions to mitigate the impacts of climate change in rural communities.
 Today’s announcement is part of the Biden-Harris Administration’s Building a Better America Rural Infrastructure Tour, during which Biden Administration officials are traveling to dozens of rural communities to talk about the impact of Bipartisan Infrastructure Law investments, as well as President Biden’s broader commitment to ensure federal resources reach all communities in rural America.
 This announcement also furthers the President’s Justice40 Initiative, which commits to delivering at least 40 percent of the benefits from federal climate and clean energy investments to disadvantaged communities.